 What is Mosaic?
 Mosaic is creative worship in drama and art.
 It is an informal, 45-minute worship service that begins at 11:00am with praise music, moves into a time of prayer, an offering and then, using drama and art, brings God’s message to life.
 This is a great opportunity to invite friends

-Sunday, July 9, 2017 at 11:00am — The skit “In the Vineyard” will introduce Pastor Steve’s art sermon “God’s Vineyard”.
+Sunday, September 8, 2019 at 11:00am — The skit “A Funny Guy” will lead into Pastor Steve’s art sermon “Laughing Jesus”.

-Sunday, September 15, 2019 at 11:00am — The skit “Tempted” will introduce Pastor Steve’s art sermon “A Bite of the Apple”.
+Sunday, September 15, 2019 at 11:00am — The skit “Childish or Child-Like” will introduce Pastor Steve’s art sermon “Suffer the Children”.

-Sunday, September 22, 2019 at 11:00am — The skit “Fruit Salad” introduces Pastor Steve’s art sermon “The Fruit of the Spiirt”.
+Sunday, September 22, 2019 at 11:00am — The skit “The Lost Sheep” will lead into Pastor Steve’s art sermon “Christ the Good Shepherd”.